How to Completely Drain Water From an Above Ground Pool

 - Sweeping the remaining water into the pool’s drain

-- Removing the liner from the pool’s frame, flipping it over to dump the extra water onto your property
+- Removing the liner from the pool’s frame and flipping it over to (cautiously) dump the extra water onto your property

-Although the process of removing the water from your swimming pool is straightforward, there are some risks associated with this maintenance process, specifically with the pool liner.
+Although the process of emptying your swimming pool is straightforward, there are some risks associated with this maintenance process, specifically with the pool liner.
 If you are not draining your above ground pool to replace its liner, there are some important factors to consider prior to starting in order to protect the integrity of your pool, which include:

 - Loss of Shape: Above ground swimming pools hold their shape due to water.
 When about 75% of the liquid is drained, your pool will experience some loss of shape.
 It’s important to protect your pool from collapsing by draining it on a day where there are no high winds or bad weather that could cause the empty pool to become damaged.

-- Damage from the Sun: The water in your swimming pool helps to protect your liner from any damage that is caused by UV rays.
-Once the water is completely removed, your pool liner is at risk to warping from the sun.
+- Damage from the Sun: The water in your swimming pool helps protect your liner from UV ray damage.
+Once the water is completely removed, your pool liner is at risk to warping and fading from the sun.
 LinerWorld’s pool experts recommend draining your above ground pool when it’s overcast outside.

 - Development of Mold: If you’re removing the water to relocate your pool, it’s important that you take extra steps to prevent mold build-up on your pool’s liner.
-This common problem is caused by packing up your liner before it’s completely dry.
+Packing up your liner before it’s completely dry is a common cause of mold in these scenarios.
 Make sure to use towels or a wet vac to thoroughly dry the vinyl prior to storing it.

 Prior to beginning this process, it’s important to plan out which drain method you want to use, make sure you have the proper equipment on-hand, and look at the weather forecast to minimize the risk of damage.
 LinerWorld always recommends contacting a pool professional if you have any questions or concerns prior to starting this process!